Cannovia CBD - Better Wellness, Naturally

 Better Gut Health

-CBG’s antibacterial, anti-inflammatory properties mean it has the potential to improve gut health.
+CBG has the potential to improve gut health because of its antibacterial, anti-inflammatory properties.
 CBG may also fight against the ‘bad’ bacteria that cause intestinal inflammation.

 CBG has also been shown to have powerful antibacterial properties.
-A recent study showed that CBG was effective against methicillin-resistant Staphylococcus aureus (MRSA), a type of bacteria that is resistant to antibiotics.
+A recent study showed that CBG was effective against methicillin-resistant Staphylococcus aureus (MRSA), a type of bacteria that is resistant to antibiotics13.

 Ancient cultures of the past actually used CBG, in the form of raw cannabis leaves – to ward off parasites!

-In Shushruta Samhita, written by an Indian physician and surgeon Shusruta in the 6th century BCE it was recommended for inducing appetite, phlegm, catarrh and diarrhea.
+In Shushruta Samhita, written by an Indian physician and surgeon Shusruta in the 6th century BCE, cannabis was recommended for inducing appetite, phlegm, catarrh and diarrhea.

 Recent research has also confirmed the use of hemp for medical purposes across ancient Egypt and China.

-CBG’s antimicrobial benefits may carry over to clearer thinking, less brain fog, and improved mood.
+CBG’s may lead to clearer thinking, less brain fog, and improved mood because of its antimicrobial properties.

 Better Relaxation

-Other studies have found that CBG may boost your brain’s GABA levels.
-GABA is one of your brain’s most important neurotransmitters; adequate levels of it help both your muscles and mind relax.
+CBG may help to reduce anxiety and promote peace and relaxation by boosting your brain’s GABA levels.
+GABA is one of your brain’s most important neurotransmitters, and adequate levels of it help both your muscles and mind relax.

 “Cannabigerol (CBG) exhibits GABA uptake inhibition to a greater extent than THC or CBD,” explains the above report.
 This interaction may help to reduce anxiety and promote peace and relaxation.